lpio/lpio-spec/server.md

 Server options [schema](./schemas/server-options.json).

-Server should be emitter.

 Server implements:

-- `open` is called after an incomming http request with a valid session, subscribes for new messages for the user.
+- `open` to be called when accepted an incomming http request with a valid user, returns an emitter.
-- `close` closes request to the specified client or all clients.
+- `close` closes request to the specified client.
-- `destroy` ends all open requests, removes listeners, destroys adapter.
+- `destroy` closes all open requests, removes listeners, destroys adapter.
-- `save` saves a message for one or many recipients.
+- `send` sends a message to a client using adapter

+Events from emitter returned by `open`:

+- `message` any kind of received message
+- `data` only when received a message of type "data" if data is not empty
+- `close` emitted when messages have to be sent, messages are the first argument
+- `error` always handle errors

 ## Handling incomming request.